Atlantic white-sided dolphin

 In the Gulf of St. Lawrence, an estimate of 11,740 (CV=0.47) was made from a 1995 survey.
-The same study found far fewer dolphins the next year, only 560 (CV=0.89), possibly because the survey was flown earlier in the year (Kingsley and Reeves 1998).
+The same study found far fewer dolphins the following year—only 560 (CV=0.89)—possibly because the survey was flown earlier in the year (Kingsley and Reeves 1998).

 A ship survey in the waters between Scotland and the Faroe Islands, carried out in 1998, estimated 21,371 (CV = 0.54) white-sided dolphins to the west of the Outer Hebrides and 74,626 (CV = 0.72) in the Faroe-Shetland Channel (MacLeod 2004).

-From the 1994 SCANS surveys in the ASCOBANS area (waters around the UK, the North Sea and south to the Baltic Sea) a total estimate of 11,760 (CV = 0.26) was made, which included both Atlantic white-sided and white-beaked dolphins (L. albirostris) ( (Hammond et al. 2002).
+From the 1994 SCANS surveys in the ASCOBANS area (waters around the UK, the North Sea and south to the Baltic Sea) a total estimate of 11,760 (CV = 0.26) was made, which included both Atlantic white-sided and white-beaked dolphins (L. albirostris) (Hammond et al. 2002).

-The SCANS II survey done in 2005 for the same area also estimated abundance for white-sided and white-beaked dolphins combined, as there was not enough data to make an estimate for white-sided alone.
+The SCANS II survey done in 2005 for the same area also estimated abundance for white-sided and white-beaked dolphins combined, as there was not enough data to make an estimate for white-sided dolphins alone.
 The estimate for both species for the survey area was 37,981 (CV =0.36) (Hammond 2006).
-The most recent abundance estimate from the SCANS III survey carried out in the summer of 2016 is 15,510 (CV = .717), for white-sided dolphin alone (Hammond et al. 2017).
+The most recent abundance estimate from the SCANS III survey carried out in the summer of 2016 is 15,510 (CV = .717), for white-sided dolphins alone (Hammond et al. 2017).

-Two of the projects which might give an indication of possible population trends are the multinational Small Cetacean Abundance in the North Sea and Adjacent waters, or SCANS, survey project and the North Atlantic Sightings Survey (NASS).
+Two of the projects that might give an indication of possible population trends are the multinational Small Cetacean Abundance in the North Sea and Adjacent Waters (SCANS) survey project and the North Atlantic Sightings Survey (NASS).

-The estimates of dolphin abundance obtained from these surveys are difficult to compare for a number of reasons.
+The estimates of dolphin abundance obtained from these surveys are, however, difficult to compare for a number of reasons.
 White-sided dolphins are not generally the primary target of the surveys.
 When they are observed, they are generally in large, quickly moving groups.
-They are also very difficult to identify to species level from a distance.
+They are also very difficult to identify to the species level from a distance.
 As a result, they are often reported as, and estimates made for, the genus level, i.e. Lagenorhynchus sp.

 The white-sided dolphin is a widespread and abundant species, with no reported population declines or major threats currently identified.
-As such, it receives little management attention.
+As such, it receives little specific management attention.

 Hunting is allowed in Greenland year-round for this species.
 While there are no quotas or catch limits, harvest numbers are reported and monitored annually (e.g. Piniarneq 2014).
 Harvests in the Faroe Islands are also monitored and recorded.